 Works well with braising and sauces

-See also How to cook sunfish
+See also How long to cook frozen pork chops in pressure cooker

 Overall, Pinot Noir can be a wonderful addition to your cooking repertoire.
 Its versatility and unique flavor profile can elevate a simple dish to a new level.
 Just remember to use high-quality wine and be aware of its alcohol content when cooking.